avidml/website/exampleSite/content/taxonomy/security.md

 | | S0601 | Ingest Poisoning | Attackers inject poisoned data into the ingest pipeline |

 > **NOTE**
-Notice that certain categories map directly to techniques codified in MITRE ATLAS.
-In future, we intend to cover the full landscape of attacks under the Security domain.
+A number of categories map directly to techniques codified in MITRE ATLAS.
+In future, we intend to cover the full landscape of adversarial ML attacks under the Security domain.